 Kraus Honey Company : Fruitland

-This amber honey has a full bodied flavor that stands well on its own, yet delightfully blends with other foods from light teas and fish to dark British tea and kale.
+The bees created this light, floral honey by visiting the blooms of both Snowberries and Fireweed.
+The result is a delightful honey which blends with foods ranging from light teas and fish to dark British tea and kale.
 This is truly a honey that goes well with everything.
 During honey production, the hives are located between the Huckleberry Mountains and the Columbia River in Eastern Washington.
 The mix of flowers changes yearly.
-We currently carry honey from the 2013 harvest, which is primarily from the delicate flowers of snowberry shrubs.
 No pesticides or antibiotics are used in the hives.

 John and Martha Kraus are the Kraus Honey Company.